ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/gm2-wordpress-suite` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Gm2 Suite menu in the admin sidebar to configure settings.
-Visit **SEO → Connect Google Account** to authorize your Google account.
+First visit **Gm2 → Google OAuth Setup** to enter your client ID and secret, then use **SEO → Connect Google Account** to authorize your Google account.
 4. All required PHP libraries, including the Google API client, are bundled in the plugin.
 No additional installation steps are required.